Haivision/srt/docs/API/API-socket-options.md

 does not change size on 64-bit systems.
 For clarity, options use this fixed size integer.
 In some cases the value is expressed using an enumeration type (see below).

-- `int64_t` - Some options need the parameter specified as 64-bit integer
+- `int64_t` - Some options need the parameter specified as 64-bit integer.

 - `bool` - Requires the use of a boolean type (`<stdbool.h>` for C, or built-in for C++).
 When *setting* an option, passing the value through an `int` type is